 Well, membership sites work the same way.
-Before you can get access to their content, you have to become a member, and you can also offer different levels of membership with varying benefits.
+Before you can get access to their content, you have to become a new member, and you can also offer different levels of membership with varying benefits.

 It’s the same idea as a gym membership, except on the Internet.
 That’s pretty much the only difference.

 Now that we’ve cleared that up, let’s look at why a membership site is a smart idea.

 3 Reasons You Should Build a Membership Site

 Put simply, membership sites are a blazing-great way to monetize your blog.